urbanjost/M_escape/README.md

 ```
 ![sample](docs/images/snap2c.gif)

    Nice and simple.
-The biggest problem is that the constant strings cannot be turned off trivially.
+The biggest problem is that the constant strings
+   cannot be turned off trivially.

-   The constant strings could be variables instead, with a function that initializes them and sets them
+   The constant strings could be variables instead, with a function that
-   to null I suppose, but adding a simple function to use the variables and a trivial subroutine to turn
+   initializes them and sets them to null I suppose, but adding a simple
+   function to use the variables and a trivial subroutine to turn off
-   off the escape sequences is easy enough.
+   the escape sequences is easy enough.

-   So simply adding the color(3f) and color_mode(3f) procedures
+   So, simply adding the color(3f) and color_mode(3f) procedures results
+   in a interface that looks like this:

 ```fortran
    program direct2